ThreatConnect-Inc/tcex/.github/instructions/pytest.instructions.md

 ### 7.5 Custom Code Validation
 Validation rules applicable to [Custom Code Rules](#custom-code-rules)

+- [ ] All @pytest.mark.parametrize decorators use pytest.param instead of tuples
+- [ ] All pytest.param inputs have valid id parameters prefixed with 'pass' or 'fail'
+- [ ] All pytest.param id values use '-' delimiters (not underscores)
+- [ ] All assertions have proper messages
+- [ ] All assertions use assert statements

 ### 7.6 Formatting and Linting Validation
 Validation rules applicable to [Formatting and Linting Rules](#formatting-and-linting-rules)